A decompositional framework for process theories in spacetime: Conclusions

+Similarly, one could attempt to identify the set of relevant minimal representatives for other interesting collections of process theories than the ones we considered in \cref{sec:thspec}.

-Another avenue for further research is studying exotic causal influence like the spacelike extended PR boxes we discussed in \cref{sec:embedPR}.
+Another avenue for further research is studying what is the effect of weakening our embeddability condition again.
+In particular, one could study the spacelike extended PR boxes discussed in \cref{sec:embedPR}).
 To this end, one could take quantum theory in spacetime but then supplement it with such PR boxes.
-The advantage of using our framework is that there is a clear distinction between the ``normal'' and the ``exotic'' processes.
+The advantage of using our framework is that there is a clear distinction between the ``normal'', i.e., embeddable via decomposition, and the ``exotic'', i.e., embeddable by some other or even unknown condition, processes.

 As pointed out in \cref{sec:quantum}, extending the framework such that implementations only need to approximate the process would allow us to use the results of \cite{dolev2019constraining} to reduce the set of minimal representatives for quantum theory, for example, making all trivial \MINOtype{M}{N} minimal representative for $M, N > 1$ irrelevant.
 It would also be interesting to see if there are any other cases of minimal representatives besides the trivial minimal representative that are relevant in ``exact'' quantum theory, but become irrelevant in ``approximate'' quantum theory.
 An immediate question in that regard is whether the quantum CNOT gate can be approximately implemented with the two-way communication minimal representative, or more generally, if any quantum process that has all the zigzag minimal representatives can be approximately implemented with the two-way communication channel.
 A promising path in that direction would be checking \cref{evcond} for its robustness against small errors.
 Additionally, allowing approximations would also go nicely with our intuition to view implementations as experimental realisations of an abstract protocol, which are necessarily subject to error.